axel-springer-kugawana/iwb_serenity/docs/css/layout/grid.md

 ## Vertical modifier

 By default all children of a grid are aligned on top of the grid.
-If you want to align them in the center you can use the `vertical--center` on the grid container.
+If you want to align them in the center you can use `vertical--center` on the grid container.

-Just like columns modifiers, the horizontal modifier modifiers are prefixed by the breakpoint from which they are active.
+Just like columns modifiers, the horizontal modifiers are prefixed by the breakpoint for which they are active.

 <div class="sd-example">
     <div class="grid desktop--vertical--centered">